Look Who Was Part of The International Jazz Day 2021 All-Star Global Concert

 Mandisi Dyantyis

-Mandisi Dyantyis is versatile composer, arranger and producer who unites the jazz idiom with Western classical and African indigenous music.
-Born and raised in Port Elizabeth, South Africa, Dyantyis grew up singing in church and began playing the trumpet at age 8.
+Mandisi Dyantyis is a versatile composer, arranger and producer who brings together the jazz idiom with Western classical and African indigenous music.
+Born and raised in Port Elizabeth, South Africa, Dyantyis grew up singing in church and began playing the trumpet at age eight.
 He attended the University of Cape Town, where he joined the school’s big band.
-Since that time, Dyantyis has performed with some of South Africa’s top musicians, including Jimmy Dludlu, the Abdullah Ibrahim Big Band, Robbie Jansen, Max Vidima and Moreira Chonguiça.
-Dyantyis serves as Musical Director for the theatre company Isango Ensemble.
-With his latest release, Cwaka, he continues his unique journey to unite musical and cultural styles.
+Dyantyis has gone on to perform with some of South Africa’s top musicians including Jimmy Dludlu, the Abdullah Ibrahim Big Band, Robbie Jansen, Max Vidima, and Moreira Chonguiça.
+He has also produced, co-written, and performed on Nomfundo Xaluva’s multi-award winning albums KUSILE and From.Now.On.
+Dyantyis serves as the Musical Director for theatre company Isango Ensemble.
+He recently collaborated with the Cape Town Philharmonic Orchestra for “Symphonic Celebration,” which featured exciting orchestral reworkings of his compositions.

 Amina Figarova